Ahmedgarh

-Ahmedgarh is a City and a municipal council the Indian state of Punjab.
-It is 18 km away from Malerkotla, the district headquarter, 25 km away from Ludhiana city.
+Ahmedgarh is a city and a municipal council the Indian state of Punjab.
+It is 18km away from Malerkotla, the district headquarters, 25km away from Ludhiana city.

 Geography

-The city lies about 18 km north of Malerkotla on the Sangrur-Ludhiana road.
-It is 50 km from Sangrur, 26 km from Ludhiana, and 98 km from Chandigarh.
+The city lies about 18km north of Malerkotla on Punjab State Highway 11.
+It is 50km from Sangrur, 26km from Ludhiana, and 98km from Chandigarh.

 Transport

-It has a railway station on the Ludhiana-Jakhal railway line.
+It has a railway station on the Ludhiana–Jakhal line and has a bus stand.

 Design

 Ahmedgarh is an example of pre-independence town planning.
-It was planned as a market town on the model of Lyallpur (Faisalabad) in Pakistan.
+It was planned as a market town on the model of Lyallpur (now Faisalabad) in Pakistan.

 The planning consisted of a cross-axis of two main avenues along which auctioning, vending and storage of agricultural and agriculture-related goods took place.
 The four quadrants thus constituted the residential quarters for the people.
 The town was enclosed by a fasil, a brick arched wall with only four staffed entry points for security.
 Further, each of the four mohallas could be accessed via one of the two gated structures from the main avenues.
 At the intersection of the two avenues is a public well.
 The intersection is now known as the Gandhi chowk.
 The plots abutting the market avenues were 16 feet wide and ranged from 150 to 240 feet in length.
 Each plot was constructed with a facade featuring three Mughal arches, forming a colonnade on both sides of the avenues.
-Sardar Bahadur Singh Dhaliwal's descendants reside in Ahmedgharh.

 At a later stage, the avenues were split in two, with shops along the median, hence forming the 8 streets intersecting at Gandhi Chowk.
+Ahmedgarh is also famous for its grain mandis, one in the city, and one in the outskirts.

 The wide avenues have been encroached upon from both sides, and only a few buildings retain the arched facade, often found behind several rooms from the entrance to the building.